Semitone: Augmented unison

 Augmented unisons often appear as a consequence of secondary dominants, such as those in the soprano voice of this sequence from Felix Mendelssohn's Song Without Words Op.
 102 No. 3, mm.
 47–49.

-The augmented unison, the interval produced by the augmentation, or widening by one half step, of the perfect unison, does not occur between diatonic scale steps, but instead between a scale step and a chromatic alteration of the same step.
-It is also called a chromatic semitone.
-The augmented unison is abbreviated A1, or aug 1.
-Its inversion is the diminished octave (d8, or dim 8).
-The augmented unison is also the inversion of the augmented octave, because the interval of the diminished unison does not exist.
-This is because a unison is always made larger when one note of the interval is changed with an accidental.

 Melodically, an augmented unison very frequently occurs when proceeding to a chromatic chord, such as a secondary dominant, a diminished seventh chord, or an augmented sixth chord.
 Its use is also often the consequence of a melody proceeding in semitones, regardless of harmonic underpinning, e.g. D, D♯, E, F, F♯.
 (Restricting the notation to only minor seconds is impractical, as the same example would have a rapidly increasing number of accidentals, written enharmonically as D, E♭, F♭, G𝄫, Atripleflat).